 How Can You Purchase the Database?

 You can purchase the database by sending us an e-mail to email@example.com.
+The database contains currently unique information of 1118 structures (September 2021).
 The cost of the database is $595 USD.
 As soon as we have received your payment, the database will be sent to your e-mail address.
-The database is in .xlsx format.
-There is also a limited availability of 3 on Payhip: Limited Database (the link opens in a new tab).
+The database can be delivered in .xlsx format or any other format you prefer.

-If you have questions in your endeavors, we would be pleased to help with additional explanations.
+If you have questions in your endeavours, we would be pleased to help with additional explanations.